by Gina Gardner, Steppes of Faith

 Jesus Begins Fulfilling Prophecy: Prophecy #1

 The next morning was Sunday, what we now call Palm Sunday, and it began with a series of prophecies becoming fulfilled.
-The first two happened within that same day.
+The first two happened that same day.

 The day’s date fulfilled the first prophecy.
 The date was 9 Nisan, A.D.
 30. It was exactly 483 years, or seventy weeks (as calculated in a very complicated way), after the Persian King Artaxerxes decreed that Jerusalem would be rebuilt.
 The time spans from this decree to the establishment of the Messiah’s kingdom, which occurred when Jesus entered Jerusalem on Palm Sunday.
 This fulfilled a prophecy given years before by the angel Gabriel in the book of Daniel that said it would be seventy weeks before the Messiah would come.